Skip to content

 AcquisitionSummary

-AcquisitionSummary is yielded by record() on exit and returned by pipe().
+AcquisitionSummary is the shared summary shape used by the recorder log event and returned by pipe().

 Field Notes